lee-zhg/kube101-1/workshop/README.md

 <img src="https://kubernetes.io/images/favicon.png" width="200">

+#  Lab overview

+[Lab 1](Lab1): This lab walks through creating and deploying a simple "guestbook" app written in Go as a net/http Server and accessing it.

+[Lab 2](Lab2): Builds on lab 1 to expand to a more resilient setup which can survive having containers fail and recover.
+Lab 2 will also walk through basic services you need to get started with Kubernetes and the IBM Cloud Container Service

 # An introduction to containers

 Hey, are you looking for a containers 101 course?
 Check out our [Docker Essentials](https://developer.ibm.com/courses/all/docker-essentials-extend-your-apps-with-containers/).